calebmer/decode-universe/README.md

 ## Projects

-All projects are currently stored in the root level `./repos` folder.
-This folder structure may be reconsidered.

 - `studio-desktop`: The Decode Studio desktop application.
 The desktop application runs using Electron and so there are two “platforms” this project builds for.
 The Electron main process and the Electron renderer process.
 Depends on `studio-ui` for all of the networking and UI resources that is shared with `studio-web`.
 - `studio-web`: The Desktop Studio web application that guests will connect to.
 This application will be deployed and distributed on the web.
 Depends on `studio-ui` for all of the networking and UI resources that is shared with `studio-desktop`.
 - `studio-ui`: The common networking and UI resources for `studio-desktop` and `studio-web`.
 Must be buildable using the build setups for both `studio-desktop` and `studio-web`.
 Depends on `studio-signal-client` for the project’s signaling service compatible with `studio-signal-server`.